Julie Landsman Horn Interview – Horn Signal #7

-Welcome to the show notes for Episode #38 of the Trombone Corner podcast.
-This episode features trombonist Brittany Lasch
+Welcome to the show notes for Episode #7 of Horn Signal!
+This episode features an interview with hornist Julie Landsman, formerly of the Metropolitan Opera.

 Welcome to the show notes for Episode #37 of the Trombone Corner podcast.
 This episode features trombonist Ingemar Roos.